LAST UPDATED: 3/6/26 – Guide to Hiking the Inca Trail

 Advantages

-- Daytime temperatures will be relatively warm, but cooler than during wet season
+- Daytime temperatures will be relatively warm, but cooler than during the wet season.

 Disadvantages

-- Trails will be crowded as this is the time of year the trails are busiest
+- Trails will be crowded as this is the time of year when the trails are busiest.

 Wet Season (November – April)